jeremyrrose/mongoose-live/README.md

 ## Options

 An `options` object may also be provided.
-Available options may be expanded, but currently include:
+Available options currently include:

 * `prompt`: Define a custom prompt to use in place of `MongooseLive> `.

+## Requirements
+The `--experimental-repl-await` flag requires Node v10+.

 ## Known Issues